se-edu/learningresources/contents/javascript/Javascript-promises.md

 ### The imperative style of promises

-The "promise style", which uses `.then()` to pass data from one function to the next is comparable to functional programming.
+The 'promise style', which uses `.then()` to pass data from one function to the next is comparable to functional programming.
 The original promise is passed from one `.then()` to the other, and with each `.then()`, a new promise is returned for the next `.then()` to work on.

-That is unlike the imperative programming style which is considered to be a more intuitive way of writing code.
-As such, the `async` and `await` keywords are implemented to facilitate a iterative way of using promises.
+That is somewhat different from the imperative programming style most programmers are more familiar with.
+The `async` and `await` keywords facilitate a imperative way of using promises.

 The `async` keyword ensures that the function returns a promise, and as for `await`, you can think of it as waiting for a pending promise to be fulfilled before continuing.
 So back to the same example.

-So here is the code in the "promise style", consider the `main` function from the previous example:
+So here is the code in the 'promise style', consider the `main` function from the previous example:

 ```javascript
 function main() {